jmalarcon/miis-templates-folio/blog/template-documentation.md

 - **`Subtitle`**: if specified it will show its contents under the title of the current page.
 - **`ShowMeta`**: if `true` it will show meta-information (date and time and author) under the current page's title.
 By default it's `false` and it's only enabled on blog posts.
 - **`Author`**: the name of the author of the current page.
+- **`imgsize`**: in a project file, indicates how to show the main image (`image`) inside the project list tiles.
+It can have the following values:
+  - **`cover`**: the default value.
+Covers all the available space in the thumbnail.
+Useful with photos.
+  - **`contain`**: fills the thumbnail, but maybe leaves some background areas visible.
+  - **`auto`**: uses the image's original size.
+- **`redirect`**: a URL to redirect when clicking the tile in the list of projects.
+If practice, the project file will never be reached from the project list.
+Useful to send to an external URL for an specific project.
 - **`ga-id`**: the Google Analytics ID.
 If set, the template will include the GA code to track visits.
 - **`robots`**: if specified it will add a robots meta-tag to the page.
 Usefull to prevent some pages to be indexed, using `robots: noindex,nofollow` in the FM.